deeprave/gstats/.github/instructions.md

 Once the step is complete, get a review from the user before proceeding.

-**IMPORANT**
+**IMPORTANT**
-- NEVER commit code or add files to the commit cache unless explicitly asked to do so.
+| - NEVER commit code or add files to the commit cache unless explicitly asked to do so.
-- If commit is the next logical step, generate a commit message and ask the user to do the actual commit.
+| - If commit is the next logical step, generate a commit message and ask the user to do the actual commit.

 ## Pre-Work Verification